Tuesday 15 October 2024

 There was an elaborate arrangement, sanctified in tradition, for making deductions from the produce.
 There were two distinct kinds of deductions.
 The first was called Suthanthiram, Swatantram in Sanskrit, and the second was called Merai.
 Suthanthiram deductions were made in two steps.
 First, a defined deduction for a long list of beneficiaries was made before the crop was threshed or measured.
 The second Suthanthiram deduction was made after threshing but before measuring.
 From the measured produce two kinds of Merai deductions were made.
 One of these Merais was taken out half from the Cultivators’ share and half from the Revenue share of the produce.
 The other Merai was taken out entirely from the Revenue share.
 These four deductions together constituted around one-third of the produce.

-The list of functions, functionaries and institutions for whom these deductions were made was quite long.
+The list of functions, functionaries and institutions for whom these deductions were made was indeed long.
 It included the Palaiyakkarar and Tukkirikkarar who looked after the security of the locality, the Kanakkappillais who kept the accounts, Vettis who looked after the irrigation, Alavukkarans who measured the produce.
 It also included the temples and the associated priests, scholars, dancers and musicians.
 It included the teachers of the locality schools and the higher scholars.
 It included the carpenters, iron smiths, gold smiths, barbers, washermen and medicine men associated with the locality.
 There were also deductions for the founding inhabitants, the Mirasudarars and the so-called Cultivators’ Servants, the Paraiyar.
-The locality thus budgeted and provided for all of the public functions that the State is supposed to perform.
+The locality thus budgeted and provided for all of the essential public functions of the locality that have been taken over by the State today.

 Besides these specified deductions from the produce, most of the beneficiaries mentioned above also held certain parts of the cultivated land as Maniyam, whose revenue accrued to the Maniyam-holder.
 According to our calculations, around one-fourth of the cultivated land of the entire Jaghire was assigned as Maniyam.
 In Kundratthur, Maniyams formed around 20 percent of the cultivation.
 In Ullavur, where the land was highly fertile, the Maniyams formed a relatively smaller part at around one-eighth of the cultivation.

 The long list of beneficiaries who held the right to the revenue of a part of the land essentially became formal sharers in sovereignty.
-The locality ran all its public affairs through these beneficiaries who were maintained through both the revenue of their Maniyams and allocations in the form of Suthintaram and Merai made by the locality.
+The locality ran all its public affairs through these beneficiaries who were maintained by allocations made to them in the form of Suthintaram and Merai and the revenue from their Maniyams.
+This made the locality sovereign in its own affairs.
 This made the locality sovereign in its own affairs.

 The self-governing locality formed the primary unit of the Indian polity.
 Among the beneficiaries of the deductions and Maniyams, the locality also included institutions and functionaries at the regional level and thus created the larger circle of polity beyond itself.